-Kaizen participants recommended that the CSAC should adjudicate all submitted appeals for endorsed and non-endorsed measures, instead of serving as the endorsement body.
+Kaizen participants recommended that the CSAC should adjudicate all submitted appeals for endorsed and non-endorsed measures, instead of the Appeals Board.
 Implementing this recommendation would result in disbanding the Appeals Board, which was established in fall 2016.
 NQF appreciates the comments received on this recommendation.
 However, given important strategic considerations, NQF will not be able to implement a change of this magnitude at this time.